Calf Muscle Tear

 How to Care for a Calf Muscle Tear

 Calf muscle tears usually occur during acceleration or changes in direction eg a change of running speed.
-However, there is a small percentage of the populations who can tear their calf muscle by simply walking across the road.
+However, there is a small percentage of the populations who can tear their calf muscle by simply walking.

-Calf strain may be minor or very severe.
+Calf strain may be minor (grade 1) or very severe (grade 3).
 Your physiotherapist will grade your injury depending on their clinical findings or diagnostic tests such as MRI or diagnostic ultrasound.